YuanjieZhao/Cigarette-Smokers-Problem/README.md

-# Cigarette-Smokers-Problem
+# Cigarette-Smokers-Problem: Classic Concurrency Problem with Better Explanation

-A solution to Cigarette Smokers Problem with clear explanation
+This post presents a more intuitive solution to Cigarette Smokers Problem

-Cigarette smokers problem – classic concurrency problem

-**Motivation of this post**
+## Motivation of this post

 The cigarette smokers problem was originally proposed by Suhas Patil, who claimed that one cannot solve it with semaphores.
 It resembles a producer-consumer problem but has extra constraints that make this problem very interesting.
 There are many ways to tackle this problem, but very few posts online clearly explain how they came up with their solutions.
 Here I present a natural strategy I have come up with and clear explanations of my thought process, in the hope that other readers would find it useful.

 The detailed implementation of solution is in smoke.c file.

-**Problem description** (from Wikipedia)
+## Problem description (from Wikipedia)

 Assume a cigarette requires three ingredients to make and smoke: tobacco, paper, and matches.
 There are three smokers around a table, each of whom has an infinite supply of _one_ of the three ingredients — one smoker has an infinite supply of tobacco, another has paper, and the third has matches.